How to Improve Your Retail Price Points Through Big Data?

 Beyond maximizing pricing points, SOLUM ESL offers more advanced, user interactive features like button, NFC, LED blinking, and Location Based Services (LBS).
 These features not only enhance the overall retail experience but also boost the company's profits.

 For example, by pushing the button in the ESL, customers can instantly view more information about the product such as its manufacturer and delivery date, or even call store associates for help.
 Buttons can also be configured for alerting low stock or make a direct order to the merchandise system of the retailer.

-If you are interested to learn more about SoluM ESL Solutions and how we can help your retail business to leverage big data and transform fully into a 21st-century data-driven organization, contact us today.
+Contact us today if you are interested to learn more about SOLUM ESL Solutions and how we can help your retail business to leverage big data and transform fully into a 21st-century data-driven organization.